SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 the result instance `results.run_00000001.my_result` won't have a comment only the instance `results.run_00000000.my_result`.

-**IMPORTANT**: The result that was stored AT FIRST to disk is considered as the prototypical one.
-If you allow multiprocessing, this is not necessarily the result in run 0 but the result in the run that finished first!
-For example, it might be the case that `run_00000001` was finished before `run_00000000` because both are executed in parallel.
-To see which result was taken as the example one and which will be the only one that keeps a comment, look into the column `example_item_run_name` of the overview table to see the name of the first completed run that contains the result.
+**IMPORTANT**: If you use multiprocessing, the storage service will take care that the comment for the result or derived parameter with the lowest run index will be considered, regardless of the order of the finishing of your runs.
+Note that this only works properly if all comments are the same.
+Otherwise the comment in the overview table might not be the one with the lowest run index.
+Moreover, if you merge trajectories (see ref:`more-on-merging`) there is no support for purging comments in the other trajectory.
+All comments of the other trajectory's results and derived parameters will be kept and merged into your current one.

 If you do not want to purge duplicate comments, set the config parameter `'purge_duplicate_comments'` to 0 or False.